|Outline Of Requirements|

 Students receive a letter grade for the 4th Credit Option.
 Grades are determined as follows:

-All final projects of must be submitted no later than May 6, 2013 at 5:00pm.
+All final projects must be submitted no later than Dec.
+5, 2014 (Friday).

 *Please include "4th Credit Option" as the subject.